Article Snapshot

 - Maintain system integrity

-In many public networks, thousands of nodes participate at the same time.
+Thousands of nodes may participate in a public network at the same time.

 Step 3: The Network Validates the Transaction